 People with Parkinson’s have a lack of dopamine.
 This makes it more difficult for the bowel muscles to push matter through the GI tract, leading to constipation.

 Research suggests that Parkinson’s disease impacts the physiology and functioning of both the anus and rectum.
-In one study from 2012, researchers found that people who’d been recently diagnosed with Parkinson’s disease were more likely to have reduced anal sphincter pressure.
+In one , researchers found that people who’d been recently diagnosed with Parkinson’s disease were more likely to have reduced anal sphincter pressure.

 Poor muscle coordination